Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 The likelihood of response data follows from taking the product over $n$ individual joint response probabilities from Equation \ref{eq:psi2phi} of $Q$ response categories:

 Bayesian analysis is done via the posterior distribution which is given by

-where $p(\bm{\beta})$ reflects the prior distribution of the unknown parameters before observing the data.
-Posterior sampling can be done with a Gibbs sampling algorithm based on a Polya-Gamma expansion \citep{polson2013}.
+where $p(\bm{\beta}^{q})$ reflects the prior distribution of the unknown parameters before observing the data.
+Posterior sampling can be done with a Gibbs sampling algorithm based on a P\'olya-Gamma expansion \citep{polson2013}.
 Computational details of this procedure can be found in Appendix \ref{app:posterior_computation}.